skip to Main Content

 #3.
 Know when to delegate

 Delegation is a skill that not only lightens your workload but also promotes teamwork and collaboration.
 Understanding when and how to delegate tasks is crucial for optimizing productivity.
-Delegating appropriately allows you and your team members to leverage your strengths, leading to a more efficient and harmonious work environment.
+Delegating tasks properly helps you and your team use your strengths.
+This leads to a more efficient and friendly work environment.

 Some considerations when deciding what to delegate: